kevinkassimo/express-comment/README.md

-# `express-comment` simple article comment/post system middleware
+# `express-comment` Simple Article Post/Comment Management Middleware
+`express-comment` is a middleware bundled with frontend API utilities that allows you to create a simple yet highly usable post/comment system with minimal code.

 ## Condition
-This package is under __active development__ and is not even entering its alpha stage.
-However, you could still have a taste of how it works.
-For backend setup, check `example/*` files as examples.
-For frontend API calls, it is defined in `lib/frontend/index.js`, in which some same API calls to insert/delete/find comments are written as comments.
-If you want to use it in browser, simply run `lib/frontend/index.js` in browser and run `let comment = commentFactory(window, '/comment/api/mount/path')` to expose the comment API for use.
+This package is under __active development__, and is just entering its alpha stage.
+The API may change with new features added in the future.

+## How to use
+Check `/lib/frontend/api.md` and `/lib/backend/api.md` for details, and `/example/*` for examples of backend use.
+In general, you can simply mount the middleware on a path with minimal configuration, and

-## Example
+## Demo
 ### Front-end API
 ```javascript
 // frontend code